spokenwebsites/ADP_Front/etl/README.md

 The data file (bypartnerinstitutions.json) is included in this repo as well, so do this step only if the raw data has changed.

 # Step 2.
 Run geocoding scripts to enrich the dataset with normalized city/place names.
 The script viz3.geolocations.py [https://github.com/spokenwebsites/ADP_Front/blob/main/etl/viz3.geolocations.py] peforms geocoding to enrich the dataset with place/city names.
 It enriches the dataset, producing a new JSON file with city names included for each record that it could find.
+By default, it takes the bypartnerinstitution.json file and produces the file bypartnerinstitution.withCities.json

 These city/place names are also used by the "Places" visualization on the home page by generating the final.csv file need/used by the ADP front end.
 This final.csv file needs to be moved into this folder: [https://github.com/spokenwebsites/ADP_Front/tree/main/webapp/src/assets/js].
 The file is already there in the repo in its correct place, but you will need to re-copy it there if it changes.